The vfmd specification

 If this happens first, the following is done:

-1. The text that represents the self-closing HTML tag is identified as a self-closing HTML tag
+- The text that represents the opening HTML tag is identified as an opening HTML tag

-3. For HTML output, the text that represents the self-closing HTML tag shall be included in the output verbatim
+For HTML output, the text that represents the opening HTML tag shall be included in the output verbatim.

-4. Set consumed-character-count to the length of the self-closing HTML tag
+Set consumed-character-count to the length of the opening HTML tag

-3. The HTML parser detects a complete opening HTML tag, and the name of the tag is neither a verbatim-html-starter-tag-name, nor a verbatim-html-container-tag-name.
+The HTML parser detects a complete closing HTML tag, and the name of the tag is neither a verbatim-html-starter-tag-name, nor a verbatim-html-container-tag-name.

 If this happens first, the following is done: